goschtl/zope/keas.pbpersist/trunk/src/keas/pbpersist/README.txt

     >>> transaction.commit()

 Let's take a peek at what got stored in the database.
 Look Ma, no pickles!
+The {protobuf} prefix tells ZODB to use code in the keas.pbpersist package to deserialize this object.

     >>> data, serial = storage.load(bob._p_oid, '')
     >>> data